Why go Vintage?

 Whether a single piece or an entire outfit, Vintage is a way to add unique flare to your look.
 With so many girls out there following the same #trends, Vintage empowers you to express your personal style.
 Bellow are some tips that have helped me navigate the world of vintage.
 Happy hunting!

 Let me be blunt; my favorite part of vintage shopping is it allows me to build out an insane designer wardrobe I could never afford new.
 Take for example this grey Dior suit.
 I paid almost nothing for it and wear it all the time, dressing it up for work and down for play.
 The wonderful line cut from fine wool accentuates my frame and never looks stiff.
 This is from the 90s but is still relevant today.
+Even Song of Style dropped a similar line with REVOLVE.

 Leather jackets and outerwear are also great items to buy vintage.
 These pull double duty, protecting you from the elements and looking sexy.
 It’s hard to go cheap because they won’t keep you warm.
 Also all that exposure will undoubtedly age a garment, and a high quality leather jacket will look better with every rain soaked romp from bar to bar with you Saturday night besties.